 - A minimum of 600 hours of direct mental health assessment, intervention, consultation, and supervision practicum experience, as assessed by summing face-to-face intervention and assessment hours (doctoral and master’s level) and supervision hours stated in the APPI,

-- at least 100 hours of assessment experience (as indicated by the number of assessment hours in the "Summary of Practicum Experience" section of the AAPI) as well as at least five integrated adult psychological assessment reports,
+- At least 100 hours of assessment experience (as indicated by the number of assessment hours in the "Summary of Practicum Experience" section of the AAPI) as well as at least five integrated adult psychological assessment reports,

 - Experience with a range of psychotherapeutic modalities.

-- A minimum of 200 hours of assessment, intervention, consultation and/or supervision experience involving health, physical illness, and disability; and
+- A minimum of 200 hours of assessment, intervention, consultation and/or supervision experience involving health, physical illness, and disability;

 - For those seeking a lifespan approach to their training, practicum experience with a range of age groups (children, adults, older adults) is an asset.